samwilkins333/Batcher/README.md

         await wait(1000 * (1 + Math.random()));
     };
     if (patient) {
-        // wait for each upload to have finished: best for limited size per time await target.batchedForEachPatientInterval(interval, handler);
+        // wait for each upload to have finished: best if, say, overdrawing server resources at any one time is a concern await target.batchedForEachPatientInterval(interval, handler);
     } else {
-        // dispatch naively at the given interval: best for limited number of queries per time await target.batchedForEachNaiveInterval(interval, handler);
+        // dispatch naively at the given interval: best for scheduling UI events or requests where
+        // one does not care whether or not the previous event, request, etc. has completed await target.batchedForEachNaiveInterval(interval, handler);
     }
 }